the-turing-way/the-turing-way/governance/community-calls/20240103-collaboration-cafe.md

 * Sophia
 * Danny

-## Advertise and promote your event or anything exciting you're working on. ✨
+## Advertise and promote your event or anything exciting you're working on.✨
 *
 *
+*

-## Breakout rooms: Topic proposals and notes✨
+## Breakout rooms: Topic proposals and notes ✨
 While no sign-ups are required to attend Collaboration Cafe, if you have an idea for a topic you'd like to discuss in a breakout room, please add it below and put your name next to it.

 If you like one of the topics that are already suggested, please add your name next to that one.
 For more information about breakout rooms see [the description on GitHub](https://github.com/alan-turing-institute/the-turing-way/blob/main/project_management/online-collaboration-cafe.md#breakout-rooms).*